Chemical oxygen generator: In commercial airliners

-Accidental activation of improperly shipped expired generators, mistakenly labeled as empty, caused the ValuJet Airlines Flight 592 crash, killing all on board.
+On May 11, 1996, accidental activation of improperly shipped expired generators, mistakenly labeled as empty "oxy canisters", caused the ValuJet Flight 592 crash, killing all on board.
 An ATA DC-10, Flight 131, was also destroyed while parked at O'Hare Airport, on August 10, 1986.
-The cause was the accidental activation of an oxygen canister, contained in the back of a broken DC-10 seat, being shipped in the cargo compartment to a repair station.
+The cause was the accidental activation of an oxygen generator, contained in the back of a broken DC-10 seat, being shipped in the cargo compartment to a repair station.
 There were no fatalities or injuries because the plane contained no passengers when the fire broke out.

 Oxygen candle

-A chlorate candle, or an oxygen candle, is a cylindrical chemical oxygen generator that contains a mix of sodium chlorate and iron powder, which when ignited smolders at about 600 °C, producing sodium chloride, iron oxide, and at a fixed rate of about 6.5 man-hours of oxygen per kilogram of the mixture.
+A chlorate candle, or an oxygen candle, is a cylindrical chemical oxygen generator that contains a mix of sodium chlorate and iron powder, which when ignited smolders at about 600 °C, producing sodium chloride, iron oxide, and oxygen at a fixed rate of about 6.5 man-hours per kilogram of the mixture.
 The mixture has an indefinite shelf life if stored properly: candles have been stored for 20 years without decreased oxygen output.
 Thermal decomposition releases the oxygen.
 The burning iron supplies the heat.
 The candle must be wrapped in thermal insulation to maintain the reaction temperature and to protect surrounding equipment.
 The key reaction is: